shannon-lab/zapdos/doc/workshops/tutorial/content/examples/tutorial3-fenix.md

-In [!cite](lieberman1994principles) this tutorial problem is solved with a PIC code.
-A core part of the FENIX framework is the PIC capabilities that are being developed.
-As a very basic benchmarking problem the PIC example presented in [!cite](lieberman1994principles) has been replicated in FENIX
+In [!cite](lieberman1994principles), this tutorial problem is solved with a PIC code, a core capability of FENIX still in-development.
+As a very basic benchmarking problem, the PIC example presented in [!cite](lieberman1994principles) has been replicated in FENIX.

 - 100 Macroparticles are placed on a 100 element mesh